kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/radiacode.md

 ## Stability

 The Radiacode hardware appears to have a slightly fragile USB implementation.
-While *typically* this is not a problem, on some occaisons, initializing the device over USB can cause the USB implementation on the Radiacode to crash.
+While *typically* this is not a problem, on some occasions, initializing the device over USB can cause the USB implementation on the Radiacode to crash.

 If this happens, the Radiacode will no longer respond on USB; to fix this, disconnect the Radiacode from USB, power the device off using the buttons and LCD interface, then power it back on and connect to USB again.